Review of the Fuji FinePix Real 3D W1 camera

 Various shooting modes may be selected, hidden in the menu under "scene positions".
 These include the usual ones: auto, manual, aperture priority (f:8, 5 and 3.7 only), night, sunset, sports, close-up, party, and options you may never use, even if you did remember they are available.
-The camera has the usual shutter choices: forced, suppressed, auto, anti-red-eye.
+The camera has the usual flash choices: forced, suppressed, auto, and anti-red-eye.

-The 3d LCD display on the back isn't as annoying as I expected, and it can be switched to 2D even when shooting 3D.
+The 3d LCD display on the back isn't as annoying as I expected, and it can be switched to 2d even when shooting 3d.
 I charged the battery for a couple of hours, put in a memory card, formatted it, and these were the first four pictures I took:

 Fall crocus.
 Subject partly in sun, partly in shade.